catprisbrey/Godot4-OpenAnimationLibraries/README.md

 ### 1. Import Your Model

 1. Prepare your model by giving it a standard skeleton, and adding one animation to it (a tpose works perfectly here).
-2. Import your model into godot, and open the advanced import menu for it.
+2. Import your model into Godot, and open the advanced import menu for it.
 3. Select the Skeleton, and click the drop down to add a new bone map.
 4. Select the Profile dropdown, and add a new Humanoid Profile